gagocarrilloedgar/gagocarrilloedgar/README.md

                         description: "The development and job search platform of the future",
                         url: "https://nuwe.io"
                       },
- challenge: "I am doing the #100DaysOfCode challenge focused on react and typescript" }
+ challenge: "I am about to start the #100DaysOfCode challenge focusing on React and JS" }
 ```